Unit testing

 Tests and Test Fixtures

 GoogleTest supports two types of tests: simple tests, and tests that require fixtures.
 Simple tests are tests that test standalone functions that require no additional data structures for its execution – see GoogleTest Simple Test docs.
-Test fixures, on the other hand, allow you to group all necessary data in a custom test class that can be reused for multiple tests.
+Test fixtures, on the other hand, allow you to group all necessary data in a custom test class that can be reused for multiple tests.
 Defining a new simple test requires the use of TEST() macro, and defining a new test with a fixture requires the use of TEST_F() macro.
 In AMR-Wind, we use test fixtures extensively to perform actions like creating a mesh and generating some test fields that will be used to perform the tests.

 Unit testing in AMR-Wind